abrahamdu/abrahamdu.github.io/blog/_posts/2016-09-12-bigdata_terminology.md

 __Kafka__ - A distributed, partitioned, replicated commit log service.
 It provides the functionality of a messaging system.

+__Mahout__ - A project of the Apache Software Foundation to produce free implementations of distributed or otherwise scalable machine learning algorithms focused primarily in the areas of collaborative filtering, clustering and classification.

 __MapReduce__ - A programming model and an associated implementation for processing and generating large data sets with a parallel, distributed algorithm on a cluster.

 __Mesos__ - It is built using the same principles as the Linux kernel, only at a different level of abstraction.
 The Mesos kernel runs on every machine and provides applications (e.g., Hadoop, Spark, Kafka, Elasticsearch) with API’s for resource management and scheduling across entire datacenter and cloud environments.

 __MongoDB__ - A cross-platform, open-source database that uses a document-oriented data model, rather than a traditional table-based relational database structure.
 This type of database structure is designed to make the integration of structured and unstructured data in certain types of applications easier and faster.

+__Oozie__ - A Java Web application used to schedule Apache Hadoop jobs.
+It is integrated with the rest of the Hadoop stack supporting several types of Hadoop jobs out of the box (such as Java map-reduce, Streaming map-reduce, Pig, Hive, Sqoop and Distcp) as well as system specific jobs (such as Java programs and shell scripts).

 __Pig__ - A platform for analyzing large data sets that consists of a high-level language for expressing data analysis programs, coupled with infrastructure for evaluating these programs.
 The salient property of Pig programs is that their structure is amenable to substantial parallelization, which in turns enables them to handle very large data sets.